A Cat in the Doghouse

 –Pearl Nitsche, Educational Consultant

-I wrote A Cat in the Doghouse so that by being proactive, we can anticipate inappropriate cat behavior.
+A Cat in the Doghouse was written so that by being proactive, we can anticipate inappropriate cat behavior.
 We can then manage by influence with a calm understanding that “power, when used judiciously, is appropriate as a backup.”

 A Cat in the Doghouse willingly suffers the disadvantages of generalizations so we are able to look at our own classroom more objectively.
 We develop more realistic expectations of our students, ultimately becoming more successful teachers.
 It’s a win-win for both teacher and our students.

 Let’s be honest, as a group, we teachers are more dog-like than cat-like … working with cats in the classroom is an opportunity to develop more facets and become more charismatic by fully developing both our dog part and cat parts.
-Because I coach teachers and consult with administrators, I know how tireless and caring teachers are … it is to you that I dedicate A Cat in the Doghouse.
+Because we coach teachers and consult with administrators, we know how tireless and caring teachers are … it is to you that we dedicate A Cat in the Doghouse.